-Approximately \$779,000 of accounts receivable balance is due from a governmental body in Nicaragua.
+Approximately \$915,000 of accounts receivable balance is due from a governmental body in Nicaragua as of December 31, 2016.

 The Foundation has several bank accounts and time deposits which exceed the insurance provided by the Federal Deposit Insurance Corporation (FDIC).
 It also has uninsured deposits in a financial institution in Nicaragua.